HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/new_cf172.md

-# What's new in Container Update CF172?
+# What's new in CF172

 The Container Update release include new features and updates for HCL Digital Experience 9.5 container deployments, including DX tool, Support and API updates.